Residential and mixed-use buildings

 Guidance on the design of sustainable mixed-use buildings is given in the Target Zero design guide on mixed-use buildings.

-The thermal performance of residential buildings depends on the strategies necessary to achieve the Target Emissions Rate (TER) and the Target Fabric Energy Efficiency (TFEE) set under Part L1A of the Building Regulations.
+The Target Primary Energy Rate is use of energy per square meter of floor area per year.
 The TER is expressed as the mass of CO2 emitted in kilograms per square meter of floor area per year.
 The TFEE rate, which is a target introduced in 2013 for new dwellings only, is expressed as the amount of energy demand in kilowatt-hours per square metre of floor area per year.
-The TER and TFEE rate for individual dwellings must be calculated using SAP 2012.
+The TER and TFEE rate for individual dwellings must be calculated using SAP 10.2.

 In light steel structures and infill walls, the required level of thermal insulation is achieved by ‘warm frame’ construction in which the majority of insulation is placed outside the steel elements, as shown for brick and insulated render cladding.
 Mineral wool is also placed between the C sections, but this is combined with 70 to 150mm of closed cell insulation board external to the frame.